-Help your child explore chromatography (the process of separating colors or pigments) while creating a neat art project!
-Here's how to get started:
+Help your child explore chromatography, which is the process of separating colors or pigments, and create a neat art project in the process!

 Help your child make a beautiful homemade sandcastle that will last!

 Does your child have trouble holding a pencil?
 Is writing an excruciating task?
 The key is to build up those hand muscles!
 This water relay race can help.

 Play this fun math numbers game with your kindergartener!
 Practice following instructions as you roll the dice and count.